This recipe helps you to create a report that uses a custom metric to display only internal tickets, i.e. tickets without any public comments.

 - Set the both the minimum and maximum values to 0 as shown in the image below.
 This will filter out any tickets with public comments (non-internal tickets).

-The query is now finished.
+The report is now finished.
 See the screenshot below as an example of the finished result with a list of internal tickets (tickets without any public comments).

 Enhancing your report